-As a group Newable has in excess of 350 staff in our nationwide offices and all of our business is within the UK, which Newable believes is a lower risk jurisdiction.
+As a Group, Newable has in excess of 1,000 staff and most of our business is conducted within the United Kingdom, which Newable believes is a lower risk jurisdiction.

 Our Partnership and Due Diligence Practices

-Newable’s partners or suppliers are predominantly based in the UK.
-Our partners or supply chain includes business partners in the provision of mortgage services, alternative funds, office space, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll and facilities.
+Newable’s partners or suppliers are predominantly based in the United Kingdom.
+Our partners or supply chain includes business partners in the provision of mortgage services, alternative funds, office space, brokers, raw materials, manufactured products and distributors; and also providers of other services and goods necessary to run our business effectively.

 Partners or suppliers will be requested to notify Newable prior to sub-contracting any significant services, and that they will ensure that any sub-contractors also comply with the Act.
-Newable will request the right to audit partners or suppliers where deemed necessary, and to potentially terminate contracts based on any unfavourable results.
+Newable will request the right to inspect / review partners or suppliers when deemed necessary, and to potentially terminate contracts based on any unfavourable results.

 Newable has a whistleblowing policy intended to encourage and enable employees to report suspected wrongdoing and raise serious concerns within the workplace.
 Newable is committed to ensuring that any employee concerns are taken seriously and investigated.